nclskoh/aurora-eval/README.md

 Logs are by default stored in `./testing_logs`.

-In the log directory, you should see log files whose filenames follow a key-value format.
+In the log directory, you should see log files whose filenames follow a key-value format of the form "key:value", separated by "--".
-The `expt` tag is the primary key to organize all log files generated for the same experiment, and you may find it useful to add your own tags.
+The `expt` tag is the primary key to organize all log files generated for the same experiment, and you may find it useful to add your own tags, e.g., by embedding your own `key1:value1--...keyN:valueN` in the string passed as the `expt_tag` argument to `get_mininet_client_cmd` (see `run_figure2.py`).
+This is a horrible hack, but should suffice for now.
+Also note that colons likely cause problems on Windows systems.

 Then run: